szabgab/news-collector.rs/README.md

 GitHub Actions
 We could add the "locally stored json files" to the web site and then we could download them from there before every run.

+Also store the log on the web server so we can see it there as well.